 - Be on - Be reachable over the network, either by an instrument on the local network, or on a global network.
 All firewalls must allow the server to receive incoming connections. - Be running the Instrument_Listener application.
-It may be useful to setup that application so that it runs automatically when the PC boots.
+It may be useful to set up that application so that it runs automatically when the PC boots.

-The Instrument_Listener application (see Figure 20) always listens to incoming connection attempts from instruments in the field.
-Whenever an instrument tries to connect, it opens a VSEW_mk2_Server window (see Figure 21).
+The Instrument_Listener application (see Figure 22) always listens to incoming connection attempts from instruments in the field.
+Whenever an instrument tries to connect, it opens a VSEW_mk4_Server window (see Figure 23).
 That window briefly opens to show the communications with the instrument, battery level and temperature.
 It manages all operations that the instrument needs to perform and then closes back down.

-Note: When several instruments try to connect at the same time, the Instrument_Listener application will open multiple VSEW mk2 Server windows.
+Note: When several instruments try to connect at the same time, the Instrument_Listener application will open multiple VSEW_mk4_Server windows.

-Figure 20 Instrument_Listener Application
+Figure 22 Instrument_Listener Application